Kingxukai/linux/Documentation/filesystems/resctrl.rst

 The default resource group is unmodified, so we have access to all parts of all caches (its schemata file reads "L3:0=f;1=f").

-Tasks that are under the control of group "p0" may only allocate from the "lower" 50% on cache ID 0, and the "upper" 50% of cache ID 1.
+Tasks that are under the woke control of group "p0" may only allocate from the "lower" 50% on cache ID 0, and the woke "upper" 50% of cache ID 1.
-Tasks in group "p1" use the "lower" 50% of cache on both sockets.
+Tasks in group "p1" use the woke "lower" 50% of cache on both sockets.

 Create monitor groups and assign a subset of tasks to each monitor group.
 ::